A cylindrical Christmas: Christmas songs from 1898-1917

 Download "A cylindrical Christmas: Christmas songs from 1898-1917" from the Internet Archive.

 Credits and Rights:

 These songs may be in the public domain.
 It is my understanding that "sweat of the brow," i.e., the act, however arduous, of digitizing items in the public domain, isn't enough to create a new copyright.
 Just as scanning a public domain image or OCRing a public domain book apparently can't result in a newly copyrighted digital item, I assume that the mere act of digitizing a cylinder doesn't give UCSB any rights over the recording.

-That said, copyright law is complex and is constantly being redefined to to suit moneyed interests.
+That said, copyright law is complex and is constantly being redefined to suit moneyed interests.
 Therefore, I want to point out that if the digitizers can impose restrictions on how we use these 100 year old songs, at least they've been gracious enough to give us a lot of leeway.
-Tracks 1-6 are taken from the "Voices of Christmas Past - 1898 to 1922" album, which is licensed under a Creative Commons Attribution-Noncommercial-Share Alike license and can be found here.
+Tracks 1-6 are taken from the "Voices of Christmas Past - 1898 to 1922" album, which is licensed under a Creative Commons Attribution-Noncommercial-Share Alike license.
 Tracks 7, 8, and 9 are from Archive.org and are presumed to be in the public domain.
 Tracks 10-16 are from the University of California Santa-Barbara's Cylinder Preservation and Digitization Project and are licensed under a Creative Commons Attribution-Noncommercial License.